-- 4. From your goals, determine outcomes you will assess and decide how you will make the assessment. - Record these outcomes and strategies on the pro-forma. - 5.
+4. From your goals, determine outcomes you will assess and decide how you will make the assessment.

 Drawing on your own experience and resources, input from other teachers, and the LIFE menus and model units, plan a sequence of activities that you will use to achieve your outcomes.